marcos4503/the-last-days-launcher/README.md

 - Your computer's operating system must be Windows 10 or newer.
 - Your computer must have at least 25GB free on drive C.

+# Minimum Hardware requirements to play Modpack

+- 12 Thread CPU (like "Intel i5 11400" or "AMD Ryzen 5 5600") or better.
+- 16GB of RAM DDR4 or better.
+- Graphics of NVidia GTX 1650 / AMD RX 580 or better.
+- NVMe SSD is recommended (especially if you intend to run a server from this modpack).

 # How to edit this Software

 The source project of this Software is here in this repository as well.
 You can simply open the "The-Last-Days-Source" folder with your Visual Studio IDE and edit the Software.